Colton Miller notches 4-TD night as Warwick earns L-L League football win over Conestoga Valley

 CV's first-half drive chart was interception, interception, downs, fumble, halftime horn.

-McCracken didn't throw downfield very often; he went 9 for 13 for 71 yards with a pick, after opening the game by completing his first seven attempts.
+McCracken didn't throw downfield very often; the all-state pick and 2,900-yard passer in 2019 went 9 for 13 for 71 yards with a pick, after opening the game by completing his first seven attempts.
 He exited the game at half, and Jack Reed — who threw for 196 yards last week against Penn Manor — played the entire second half, throwing for 61 yards while directing four scoring drives.

 Booper Johnson rushed for 65 yards for CV, which had just 149 yards and eight first downs in all.
 The Bucks weren't flagged for any penalties, but the three turnovers all led to scores, as Warwick triggered the mercy rule and won handily.